How to find a business mentor

 1. Tap your current network

 You’d be surprised how many opportunities can pop up simply by letting friends, family members, and co-workers know that you’re in search of a business mentor.
-Don’t forget to include former co-workers in your outreach efforts.
+Keep in mind, a mentor doesn’t have to be someone older than you.
+Gen Z small business owners are proving to be some of the savviest business owners of all time.

 2. Contact your alma mater